tfresource/tfresource-website/topics/Iterative_Proportional_Fitting.md

 *Example: Households by Car-Ownership*

-If you need the number of households by size and car-ownership, you can use IPF to create those numbers, respecting the given totals of households by size and households by car-ownership.
+IPF can be used to create a matrix of households across both of these dimensions, while respecting the given totals.
 In other words, the goal of IPF is to fill the cells in this matrix, while respecting row and column totals:

 ![](hhTable.png 'Households by Size and Car-Ownership')